-The Jar Healthy Vending Digest: Coke
+The Jar Healthy Vending Digest: Coca-Cola

-What is coke?
+What is Coca-Cola?

 Let’s start from scratch and discuss what actually coke contains.
 From the parents, you’ve probably heard that it is made of all the worst things in the world.
 Well, actually list of “these” ingredients is not so long:

 The base is carbonated water to make it shine and sparkly